-As of 14 October 2011, the authorized total uniformed strength of MINUSTAH stands at 7,340 military and 3,241 police.
-The mission also has 225 United Nations Volunteers and almost 2,000 international and local civilian employees.
+As of 31 May 2014, the total uniformed strength of MINUSTAH stands at 5,165 military personnel and 2,466 police.
+The mission also has 165 United Nations Volunteers and almost 1,600 international and local civilian employees.

 The mission’s initial term of six months has been repeatedly extended.
-As well as Canada, the troop-contributing nations are: Argentina, Bolivia, Brazil, Chile, Ecuador, France, Guatemala, Indonesia, Japan, Nepal, Paraguay, Peru, the Philippines, the Republic of Korea, Sri Lanka, the United States and Uruguay.
-The police contingent is made up from 49 nations, including Canada, the United States and Russia.
+As well as Canada, the troop-contributing nations are: Argentina, Bolivia, Brazil, Chile, Ecuador, El Salvador, France, Guatemala, Honduras, Indonesia, Japan, Nepal, Paraguay, Peru, the Philippines, the Republic of Korea, Sri Lanka, the United States and Uruguay.

 Since 1988, when a military coup ended the presidency of Leslie-François Manigat, Canada has been an active participant in international peace-support, stabilization and humanitarian operations in Haiti.
 During the same period, the Canadian Armed Forces have also planned four and launched three non-combatant evacuation operations related to unrest in Haiti.

 From June to November 2013, a platoon of 34 personnel from the Canadian Army operated within a Brazilian battalion (BRABAT) to support the MINUSTAH mandate.
 Working with Brazilian personnel, the Canadian Armed Forces members assisted Haitian security and stability efforts.